cooper-union-ece-251-marano/final-project-ece-251-spring-2024-nah-id-win/README.md

    onto our ISA, just specify the file name in the Instruction Memory module
    (under `catalog/imem/imem.sv`), and then run `make` in the `catalog/computer/`
    directory.
-    - We provide a sample Fibonnaci program, `catalog/computer/fib/fib.asm`
+    - We provide a sample Fibonnaci program, `catalog/computer/fib/fib.asm`, and
-    which can be assembled using our assembler (under `assembler/`).
-    We provide a pre-assembled copy under `catalog/computer/fib/fib.bin`, along
+    we provide a pre-assembled copy under `catalog/computer/fib/fib.bin`, along
     with a provided output log `catalog/computer/fib/output.txt` which shows
     the result of running fib ($x stores fib(n+1) where n is the number of iterations)
 2. Our Assembler
-    - As stated, we provide an assembler under `assembler/`.
+    - We provide an assembler under `assembler/`.
 The Green Sheet
     provides info on valid instructions which it can recognized, along with their
     canonical instruction names.
 This is BETA, and only supports a handful of our
     instructions.